Outdoor Faucet Replacement

 If your faucet is simply dripping when you turn it on, there is actually a very simple process you can use to repair and tighten the spigot.
 If the issue becomes larger, or you are uncomfortable doing the repair on your own you can always schedule our team for a repair call.
 In order to fix an outside water faucet:

 Turn off the inline valve that controls the water line coming into the faucet, or simply shut off the main water supply for the house.

 Unscrew the nut under the handle of the faucet.
 Since the hardware can become corroded over time, you will likely need to use a lubricant and a pair of pliers.

 Once the nut is off, you can pull the valve out of the faucet housing.
 Using a Philips head screwdriver to pry off the washers and replace them as needed.

-A leak is usually attributed to a washer that has broken or become so brittle over the years it is no longer doing its part to stop the flow of water.
+An outdoor faucet leak is usually attributed to a washer that has broken or become so brittle over the years it is no longer doing its part to stop the flow of water.
 If you have everything reassembled and the faucet is still leaking, then the problem may be coming from the handle.
 Repeat the same process as outlined above, except this time replace the washer at the bottom of the handle.
 Again, you may need a spray lubricant and a pair of pliers to get the hardware loose.
 We will caution you to not over tighten any part of the faucet assembly.
 While it may seem like tighter is better when it comes to plumbing, too much strain on the washers could break them or create the opposite effect, actually allowing more water to escape.